eclipse-archived/codewind-docs/docs/_documentations/importing-existing-projects.md

 ## Requirements for importing an existing project not created in Codewind or through Appsody or Odo

-If you are running Codewind locally, to import your project it must include a Dockerfile.
+Local projects are built and run on Docker.
+To import your project to a local Codewind instance, it must include a Dockerfile.
 For more information about Dockerfiles, see [Dockerfile documentation](https://docs.docker.com/engine/reference/builder/).

-If you are running Codewind remotely on Kubernetes, to import your project it must include a Dockerfile and a Helm chart.
+Remote projects are built and run on Kubernetes.
+To import your project to a remote Codewind instance, it must include a Dockerfile and a Helm chart.
 For more information about Dockerfiles, see [Dockerfile documentation](https://docs.docker.com/engine/reference/builder/) and for more information about Helm charts, see [Helm chart documentation](https://helm.sh/docs/topics/charts/).

 ## What kind of projects can I add?